zwarshavsky/DS-Unit-3-Sprint-1-Software-Engineering/zhenya_warshavsky_unit_3_sprint_1_sprint_challenge/responses.md

 * Ran auto pep8 on all my files.
 Didn't change very much style-wise!

 Part 7 - Questions (and your Answers)
-Acme Corporation isn't just a few .py files.
-If you want to grow in your career here, you'll have to answer the following:

-What, in your opinion, is an important part of code reviews?
-That is, what is something you pay attention to when you review code, and that you appreciate when others do the same for your code?

 # Response for #7 / Part 1